Signatures of real algebraic curves via plumbing diagrams: Proof of Theorem

-\begin{rem} {\em The fact that our signatures, parameterized in this way, are the values of a step function was suggested by the work of Cha and Ko \cite{CK}.
-Although we did not use their work directly, their idea of a generalized Seifert surface suggested $\hat L$.
-We remark that their statement \cite[p.1163]{CK} that all the signatures that the first author defined in \cite{G1} can be derived from their signature jump function does not apply to signatures indexed by a non-zero $\gamma$ \cite[p.310-311]{G1}. } \end{rem}

 \begin{proof}[Proof of Theorem \ref{step}] Note that $\Sign(A_{\fZ_{\vec c, p}})-e_{\vec c, p} -2$ takes a constant value on the set of primes which do not divide any nonzero entry of $\vec c$.
-Thus these terms can be replaced in formula for $\sig_{b/p}(C)$ in Theorem \ref{form} by a constant function on complement in $(0,1/2)$ of the set of points whose denominators are primes dividing some non-zero entry of $\vec c.$.
+Thus these terms can be replaced in the formula for $\sig_{b/p}(C)$ in Theorem \ref{form} by a constant function on complement in $(0,1/2)$ of the set of points whose denominators are primes dividing some non-zero entry of $\vec c.$.
 Again using Theorem \ref{form}, the nullity $\eta_p(C)$ takes the constant value $\nul$ on the set of primes that do not divide some non-zero entry of $\vec c$.
-The remaining terms in the formula for $\sig_{b/p}(C)$ in Theorem \ref{form} can be rewritten to agree with a piecewise smooth function of $x=b/p$ whose only discontinuities are at rational points whose denominators are divisors of a nonzero entry of $\vec c$.
+The remaining terms in the formula for $\sig_{b/p}(C)$ in Theorem \ref{form} can be rewritten to agree with a piecewise polynomial function of $x=b/p$ whose only discontinuities are at rational points whose denominators are divisors of a nonzero entry of $\vec c$.
 In fact these remaining terms can be rewritten as

 Here $(( \vec v))$ denotes the entry by entry value of the function which assigns to a real number that number minus the greatest integer less than that number.
-Thus we have that $\sig_{b/p}(C)$ extends to a piecewise smooth function of $x=b/p$ whose only discontinuities are a rational points whose denominators are divisors of a nonzero entry of $\vec c$.
-But by Theorem \ref{step2}, $\sig_{b/p}(C)= \si_{2b/p}(L(C))$ extends to a step function on $(0,1/2)$.
-The claimed result follows. \end{proof}
+Thus we have that $\sig_{b/p}(C)$ extends to a piecewise polynomial function of $x=b/p$ whose only discontinuities are at rational points whose denominators are divisors of a nonzero entry of $\vec c$.
+On the set of rational points with prime denominators which are relatively prime to the non-zero entries in $\vec c$, this function must take integral values.
+As this set of points is dense, the function is a step function which takes integral values. \end{proof}